 Iwakuni Castle stands atop a hill behind the bridge.
 Well worth a visit in itself, it is also a great vantage point for a scenic overview.

 The mountain towering over Kobe is reached by cable car or bus and delivers amazing views over both Kobe and Osaka.
 It also has a wonderful Alpine Botanical Garden and Japan’s first golf course, dating to 1903.

-Hiking trails allow you to explore the mountaintop and discover different views.
+Hiking trails allow you to explore the Japanese mountain and discover different views.
 The vivid sunsets over Osaka Bay are especially beautiful.

 The Mount Rokko Tenrandai, or observation platform, is a popular evening destination for its “10 million-dollar view”.
 Enjoy a craft beer or a snack as you take in the amazing cityscape.